yashraj24october/Version-controlling-Made-Easy-in-git-and-Github/Steps-to-Work-with a-New-Branch-on-a-project.md

 Check the remote repository
 * Go to your repository on GitHub and check the main branch to see if the changes from yourNewBranch have been integrated.

-key point: first you merge your branch with main on local, then push the merged main to remote

 ### Best Practices
 * Use meaningful branch names (e.g., feature/login-functionality, bugfix/issue-123).
 * Keep your branch up-to-date with the main branch to minimize merge conflicts.